sgomes/blog/src/posts/2016-12-21-using-sass-to-automatically-pick-text-colors/index.md

 The only part that involves exponentiation is the per-channel color space conversions done as part of the luminance calculation.
 In addition, there are only 256 possible values for each channel.
 This means that we can easily create a lookup table.

-{% include figure.html
-  filename="lookup.png"
-  width="370"
-  height="584"
-  alt="An excerpt of the lookup table" caption="An excerpt of the lookup table" %}
+{% set figure = { filename: 'lookup.png', width: 370, height: 584, caption: 'An excerpt of the lookup table' } %}
+{% include 'includes/figure.html' %}

 You can take a look at [the full table](https://github.com/material-components/material-components-web/blob/master/packages/mdc-theme/_constants.scss) that I generated for the [MDC-Web project](https://github.com/material-components/material-components-web) to avoid having to generate your own.